person drawing blood from arm.

 Phlebotomy

-The MLT 100 Phlebotomy & Clinical Laboratory course provides the cognitive (knowledge), psychomotor (skills), and affective (behavior) competencies to competently perform venipuncture and capillary puncture for blood collection purposes and clinical laboratory procedures typically performed by health care professionals.
-The student will learn about Clinical Laboratory processes; collecting, handling, and transporting specimens; CLIA waived laboratory testing; quality control; and laboratory safety.
-The student will learn how to safely perform phlebotomy venipunctures and capillary punctures.
-Topics emphasized include infection control, legal and ethical responsibilities, professionalism, and interpersonal communication skills.
-This course is composed of 32 theory hours and 32 laboratory hours.
+The MLT 100 Phlebotomy & Clinical Laboratory course provides the cognitive (knowledge), psychomotor (skills) and affective (behavior) competencies to competently perform venipuncture and capillary puncture for blood collection purposes and clinical laboratory procedures typically performed by healthcare professionals.
+You will learn about clinical laboratory processes: Collecting, handling and transporting specimens; CLIA-waived laboratory testing; quality control; and laboratory safety, as well as how to safely perform phlebotomy venipunctures and capillary punctures.
+Topics emphasized include infection control, legal and ethical responsibilities, professionalism and interpersonal communication skills.
+This course is 32 theory hours and 32 laboratory hours.

 Requirements: